jimratliff/GenoMac-user/README.md

 - Not every key change actually corresponds to the change in settings.
 Some changes in key will be inconsequential/irrelevant.
 You’ll need judgement to know to ignore them.
 - Not every change in settings will correspond to a key that can be reached with a simple-form `defaults write`.
 Instead, a change in settings might result in changes deeper than a simple-form `defaults write` can replicate.

+## Appendix: What to do when you change the BetterTouchTool preset
+Status: TO DO